-Fireworks season can be a very stressful time for many people across the country.
-This year, there will be limited public fireworks events because of the pandemic so we are asking the public to be safe, be kind and be smart around fireworks.
+Fireworks and bonfires can be very distressing and dangerous for many people and animals across the country.
+This November will be the first time in two years that there have been no restrictions on large gatherings during bonfire night so we are asking the public to #BeSafeBeKindBeSmart around fireworks.

-We have taken a multi-agency approach and have formed a partnership to work together with one clear message to everyone in Scotland.
+We have once again taken a multi-agency approach to work in partnership to deliver one clear message to everyone in Scotland.
 Please consider

-It is now ILLEGAL for the general public to set fireworks off before 6pm and after 11pm in the evening (this extends to midnight on 5th November and 1am on New Year's Eve, Chinese New Year and Diwali).
+It is illegal for the general public to set fireworks off before 6pm and after 11pm in the evening.
+This extends to midnight on 5 November and 1am on New Year's Eve, Chinese New Year and Diwali.

 Young people are more likely to be the victim of an accident or injured in the use of fireworks and around bonfires.
-Are you responsible for the wellbeing of a young person in Scotland?
-Are you a teacher, a parent or carer?
-Then please support #FireworkSafety and help us keep young people safe from harm and help inform them of the dangers.
+If you responsible for the wellbeing of a young person in Scotland, please support #FireworkSafety and help us inform young people of the dangers and keep them safe from harm.

 Follow the fireworks code here.

-Respect and support those who are there to help you like the Scottish Fire and Rescue Service, Police and NHS.
+Respect and support those who are there to help you like the Scottish Fire and Rescue Service, Police Scotland and the NHS.